Our Services

 Helpful Resources

-Big toe pain after push-off, sprinting, or landing may be turf toe, a hyperextension sprain of the ligaments at the base MTP joint; start with rest, ice, compression, elevation, limit upward bending with a stiff-soled shoe or boot, and progress to gentle rehab, with X-ray or MRI if severe.
+Turf toe is a hyperextension sprain of the ligaments at the base of the big toe (MTP joint), often caused by push-off, sprinting, or landing.
+Initial treatment includes rest, ice, compression, elevation (RICE), limiting upward bending with a stiff-soled shoe or boot, and progressing to gentle rehab.
+Severe cases may require X-ray or MRI.

 Big toe pain is common, particularly in athletes and active adults.
 One of the most well-known causes is turf toe, a sprain of the main joint at the base of the big toe.
 While it can sound minor, turf toe can be surprisingly painful and may take weeks (or even months) to fully heal if not treated properly.